simonmichael/hledger/MANUAL.markdown

     $ hledger histogram                     # transactions per day, or other interval
     $ hledger add                           # add some new transactions to the journal file
     $ hledger vty                           # curses ui, if installed with -fvty
-    $ hledger web                           # web ui, if installed with -fweb or -fweb610
+    $ hledger web                           # web ui, if installed with -fweb
     $ hledger chart                         # make a balance chart, if installed with -fchart

 You'll find more examples below.